nlepage/go-wasm-http-talk/slides.md

 - From the ServiceWorker's point of view, we are now able to forward the FetchEvent's request to the WebAssembly binary.
 - ▶️ In the event handler, we just have to call the callback function with the request object.
 - ▶ `self` is a reference to the global scope, so that's handy for making references available to the WebAssembly binary.
-- The actual code is a little more complex, because we have to use a Promise for the callback, otherwise a FetchEvent might occur before the callback is defined.
+- Just a word, the actual code is a little more complex, because we have to use a Promise for the callback, otherwise a FetchEvent might occur before the callback is defined.

 ---